 For example, in California, state lawmakers recently passed SB100, which targets 100% clean energy use state-wide by 2045.

-On November 6, 2018, the U.S. mid-term elections are your next big opportunity to elect more climate-friendly representation.
+If you’re American, the November 2020 U.S. elections are your next big opportunity to elect more climate-friendly representation.
 To find your local elected officials in the U.S., start here.
 To find who represents you in Congress, visit GovTrack.
 Then compare your candidates’ environmental rating and voting record.
 OpenSecrets.org also tracks candidates who take corporate political contributions from oil and gas companies to block positive climate policy.

 For more ways to help fight climate change globally, nationally and locally, you can find all the latest actions and opportunities on Brightest.